Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Recommended admin setup order

-Start with these three actions: (1) Enable automatic meeting notes — this delivers the most immediate, visible value to your team.
-(2) Review OU-level Gemini settings to ensure features are available where they should be.
-(3) Include a Gemini personalization tip in your next team communication.
+Start with these three actions: (1) Review OU-level Gemini settings to ensure features are available where they should be.
+(2) Configure meeting notes for key meeting types — this delivers immediate, visible value.
+(3) Review data retention and privacy settings to align with your governance policies.
 The whole process takes about 15 minutes in the Google Workspace Admin Console.

-Google Drive: What Does Semantic Search Actually Change?
+Google Drive: What Does Gemini Search Actually Change?

 Instead of searching for exact keywords, you can describe what you're looking for in natural language: